 First you need to install the device druid client.
 Currently two version are available, for Windows 10 and Linux, with mobile coming shortly.

 Microsoft makes installing a side-loaded app a little annoying.
-Download the app.
+Download the app for x64 or for x86.
 The right-click the .appx file to install the certificate into the “trusted people” store… full process takes 30 seconds, demoed here:

 Finally, double-click the app and select install.
 You’re now ready to go.
 Select the device from the list and operate your machine!